Diego Maradona

-Diego Armando Maradona (Note: /es/) (30 October 1960 – 25 November 2020) was an Argentine professional football player and manager.
-Widely regarded as one of the greatest players in the history of the sport, he was one of the two joint winners of the FIFA Player of the 20th Century award, alongside Pelé.
+Diego Armando Maradona (Note: /es/.)
+(30 October 1960 – 25 November 2020) was an Argentine professional football player and manager.
+Widely regarded as one of the greatest players in history, he was one of the two joint winners of the FIFA Player of the Century award, alongside Pelé.

-An advanced playmaker who operated in the classic number 10 position, Maradona's vision, passing, ball control, and dribbling skills were combined with his small stature, which gave him a low centre of gravity and allowed him to manoeuvre better than most other players.
-His presence and leadership on the field had a great effect on his team's general performance, while he would often be singled out by the opposition.
-In addition to his creative abilities, he possessed an eye for goal and was known to be a free kick specialist.
-A precocious talent, Maradona was given the nickname El Pibe de Oro ("The Golden Boy"), a name that stuck with him throughout his career.
+Maradona was seen as an advanced playmaker who operated in the classic number 10 position.
+He was known for his vision, passing, ball control, and dribbling skill, and was known as a free kick specialist.
+His small stature gave him a low centre of gravity and allowed him to manoeuvre better than most other players.
+His presence and leadership on the field had a great effect on his team's performance, and he was given the nickname El Pibe de Oro ("The Golden Boy").

-Maradona was the first player to set the world record transfer fee twice: in 1982 when he transferred to Barcelona for £5 million, and in 1984 when he moved to Napoli for a fee of £6.9 million.
-He played for Argentinos Juniors, Boca Juniors, Barcelona, Napoli, Sevilla and Newell's Old Boys during his club career, and is most famous for his time at Napoli where he won numerous accolades and led the club to their first Serie A title win only to do it all over again one year later.
-Maradona also had a troubled off-field life and his time with Napoli ended after he was banned for taking cocaine.